HenryXi/use-wheel/guava/etc/guava cache example.md

 # guava cache example
 Cache is very important for the project.
 Redis or MemoryCache are good choose for distribution project.
 If you want use local cache for your project `guava` is a good choose.
-I will show you how to use guava cache.
+I will show you how to use guava cache in this page.

 **pom.xml**
 ```xml